 Best Fiction Page-Turner

 This award goes to Dune by Frank Herbert.
 My husband is gradually getting me caught up on the sci-fi classics and must-reads.
 So Dune was an obligatory read, but turned out to be a gripping story as well!
 (My husband does have good taste.)
 I loved the epic scope of the novel, the hostile setting and perilous odds, and man…those sand worms are genius!
+I’m glad this book will be turned into a movie soon.

 Best Non-Fiction Page-Turner